From the Ramban

 Why do we Blow the Shofar

 We are told many meanings of the shofar-blowing.
-In fact, the leading
+In fact,

-the shofar should call to mind
+the sound of the shofar should call to mind

 1) the creation of the world,